 in the world, whereas the indwelling Holy Spirit is given to advance the

-individual in his relationship with God.
+individual in relation to God.

 (244a) Kingdom of God